Canardoux/flutter_sound/flutter_sound/README.md

 The Flutter Sound package includes the following features

 - Play and Record flutter sound or music with various codecs.
-(See [the supported codecs here](https://canardoux.github.io/tau/book/tau/codec.html#flutter-sound-codecs))
 - Play local or remote files specified by their URL.
 - Play assets.
 - Play audio using the built in SoundPlayerUI Widget.